 - Session details, such as hostname, user name, IP address, and session duration

-- User actions, such as keystroke input, including commands and parameters executed
+- User actions, such as keystroke input, including parameters specified and commands executed

 - Commands carried out in executed scripts